-An approximate estimate of the instantaneous volatility can be formed using the estimates for the restricted BV-g-HawkesE(2) model obtained above by making the following substitutions in (31): replace $\lambda_1(t+)$ by the (right-continuous version of the) estimated intensity $\hat{\lambda}1(t)$, set c=\$1/16 and let $P(t)=P(0)+\sum{i:T_i^{(1)}\leq t}\Delta_i$ (where $T_i^{(1)}$ is the time of the ith mid-quote event for the dataset and Δ_i is the actual change to the mid-quote since the last mid-quote event).
-This estimate is graphed together with the estimated mid-quote event intensity in Figure 3 for the trading hour between 14:30 and 15:30 EST on 2 August 2000 (the same day that was used in Figure 2).
-Showing just one hour in this way allows the detail of the functions and their relation to the timing of the trades to be clearly seen.
+An approximate estimate of the instantaneous volatility can be formed using the estimates for the restricted BV-g-HawkesE(2) model obtained above by making the following substitutions in (29): replace $\lambda_1(t+)$ by the (right-continuous version of the) estimated intensity $\hat{\lambda}1(t)$, set c = \$1/16 and let $P(t) = P(0) + \sum{i:T_i^{(1)} \leq t} \Delta_i$ (where $T_i^{(1)}$ is the time of the ith mid-quote event for the dataset and Δ_i is the actual change to the mid-quote since the last mid-quote event).55 This estimate is graphed in Figure 3 for the trading hour between 14:30 and 15:30 EST on 2 August 2000 (the same day that was used in Figure 2).
+Showing just one hour in this way allows the detail of the function and its relation to the timing of the trades to be clearly seen.
 A prominent feature is the association of periods of high volatility with periods of high trading activity (so called 'clusters' of trades).
 As expected, this feature was evident for all of the trading days that we graphed.
-Note also that the volatility and intensity estimates are difficult to distinguish as a result of the relatively small variability of the price compared to that of the intensity.
-The BV-g-HawkesE(2) model can thus be used to obtain a microstructure view of the evolution of volatility during the trading day.
-It would be interesting to extend the approach taken here by conditioning also on the volume of trades and the size and direction of the price changes between mid-quote events.
-The extension of our approach to models that are conditional on a filtration wider than the internal history of the point process is discussed in section 6.3 below.
+Note also that the volatility and mid-quote intensity estimates (the latter not shown here) were difficult to distinguish as a result of the relatively small variability of the price compared to that of the intensity.
+The BV-g-HawkesE(2) model can thus be used to obtain a microstructure view of the interaction between financial market volatility and its determinants.
+It would be interesting to condition also on the volume of trades and the size and direction of the price changes between mid-quote events.
+The extension of our approach to models that are conditional on a filtration wider than the internal history of the PP is discussed in Section 6.3.2 below.